The Infrared Universe: Mesoscopic Continuity Equations

-where \(\sigma\) is the mesoscopic spectral scale introduced by the Carnot--Carath\'eodory tangent geometry, and \(\mathcal{F}_B\) is a dimensionless functional encoding the entropy bias induced by baryon transport into inaccessible sectors.
-This term appears as the source \(\Gamma_B\) in the mesoscopic continuity equation \eqref{eq:general-continuity}.
+where $\sigma$ is the mesoscopic spectral/mixing rate introduced by the Carnot--Carath\'eodory tangent geometry, and $\mathcal F_B$ is a functional encoding the efficiency with which the entropy bias induced by baryon export is realized into baryon--carrying exterior degrees of freedom.